gamersclub-competitive/GamersClubMasters2026/README.md

 Players may bring personal mice, keyboards, in-ears and mousepads, subject to organiser approval and technical checks.
 External communication software is prohibited during official matches.

 ---

-## Showmatch

-A special Showmatch is planned for Grand Final day as part of the event programming.

-Further details about the format and participants will be announced at a later stage.

----